This game was released to almost universal scorn in late 1999. It was years in development and suffered a myriad of hiccups on its way to release.

 Britannia Does Eye Candy

-One of the things you'll notice as you walk or sail around Britannia is just how beautiful it is.
+One of the things you'll notice as you walk or sail around Britannia is just how beautiful it is (by 1999 standards).
 The terrain and architecture seems to be all individually crafted.
 You know, in first person shooters, you can see the tilesets and graphic entities they've used to mould environments.
 In this game, it seems different.
 Every area looks like it was crafted.
 No two areas look the same.
 Obviously, there are many objects in the game that are repeated; books, barrels, crates, doors, etc.

 Everywhere in this large world you go, whether it's the streets of Britain or the chasms of the Great Stygian Abyss, there'll be moments were you'll be impressed at some graphical feat.
 The folk in the game are reasonably animated, though there's not a whole lot of variety in dress or facial features.

 The magical effects in this game are superb.
 Cast Meteorite for a gag sometime.
 Awesome spell!
 The magic system is the reagent-based setup of other Ultima games...nightshade, mandrake, all that.
 Putting spells in your spellbook could've been easier (and less buggy) but the developers made it interesting for us all, to understate it.
 Weapon-based combat is something that seems to be in alpha stage.

 There's no real sense you are battling it out with a foe; sometimes the enemy freezes and you're wailing on him or her to no real effect.
 Sadly, this is one part of the game that gets old real fast.
 None of the variety of weapons you get seem to be lesser or greater than any other.
 To be fair, there are a few that do work against certain types of bad guy better than others, but this is far from the norm.